faisalazam/Problems/SYSTEM_DESIGN.md

 communications channel that operates over HTTP through a single TCP/IP socket connection.
 At its core, the WebSocket protocol facilitates message passing between a client and server.
 It is initiated by the client.

-It starts its life as a HTTP connection and could be “upgraded” via some well-defined handshake to a WebSocket connection.
+It starts its life as an HTTP connection and could be “upgraded” via some well-defined handshake to a WebSocket connection.
 Through this persistent connection, a server could send updates to a client.
 WebSocket connections generally work even if a firewall is in place.
 This is because they use port 80 or 443 which are also used by HTTP/HTTPS connections.
 Since WebSocket connections are persistent, efficient connection management is critical on the server-side.